 - Leaving a checkpoint after the time limit

 - Any other infringement of the rules will incur a sanction to be decided by the race jury

 Any competitor may be subjected to a drug test during the event or at the finish.
 In the event of refusal or non-compliance, the athlete will be sanctioned as though he had been convicted of drug-use.

-The organisers reserve the right to alter the course and location of the first aid posts and feeding stations at any moment and without notice.
+The organisers reserve the right to alter the course or location of the first aid posts and food stations at any time and without notice.